actor-framework/actor-framework/manual/DataFlows.rst

 API in CAF makes it easy to generate, transform, and consume observable sequences with a `ReactiveX <https://reactivex.io/>`_-style interface.

-Flows that pass through two or more actors use backpressure to make sure that fast senders cannot overwhelm receivers.
+Data flows in CAF use backpressure to make sure that fast senders cannot overwhelm receivers.

-We do not assume prior experience with ReactiveX for this chapter and there are some key differences to ReactiveX implementations that we pointer out in `Key Differences to ReactiveX`_.
+We do not assume prior experience with ReactiveX for this chapter and there are some key differences to ReactiveX implementations that we point out in `Key Differences to ReactiveX`_.

 Introduction